kubecost/docs-cloud/apis/api-directory/cloud-cost-api.md

 {% endswagger-parameter %}

 {% swagger-parameter in="path" name="aggregate" type="string" required="false" %}
 Used to consolidate cost model data.
-Supported values are `account`, `cluster`, `project`, `providerid`, `provider`, and `type`.
+Supported values are `invoiceEntityID`, `accountID`, `provider`, `providerID`, `category`, and `service`, as well as `label:<name>`.
 Passing an empty value for this parameter or none at all returns data by an individual asset.
 Supports multi-aggregation (aggregation of multiple categories) in a comma separated list, such as `aggregate=account,project`.

 {% endswagger-parameter %}

 {% swagger-parameter in="path" name="accumulate" type="boolean" required="false" %}